wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

     When there is more than one JMeter instance, a <strong>master</strong> instance is needed to send instructions and receive responses.

-    Edit the master's <tt>jmeter.properties</tt> file to contain each remote system's IP address.
+    1. One each JMeter node console, identify the IP addresses of the slave machines using "ifconfig" for the "inet" to "en0" entry.
+    1. Within the the master's bin folder, edit file <tt>jmeter.properties</tt>.
+    1. Find the "remote_hosts" and un-comment the line by removing the "#" on the left.
+    1. Use commas to separate multiple IP addresses.
+Save the file.

-    Create a <strong>keystore</strong> by running create-rmi-keystore.sh (or .bat).
+    1. To enable remote start from the Master machine, create a <strong>keystore</strong> by running create-rmi-keystore.sh (or .bat).
 The "First and last name:" has to be "rmi" (remote method execution).
 Supply a password you've written down.
-This generates file "rmi_keystore.jks".
+This generates file <tt>rmi_keystore.jks</tt>.
 See https://jmeter.apache.org/usermanual/remote-test.html

-    The above enables remote start from the Master machine.

-    This phase identifies the number of users which can be supported on a single machine.
-Configure Master machine with an equitable number of users (for 100 users total on 2 slaves, setup 50 each).

-    Start runs:
+    1. Copy the file to the bin folder of all slave nodes.
+Reference the property "server.rmi.ssl.keystore.file".

+    1. Start JMeter in GUI mode:

     <pre>sh jmeter-server.sh</pre>

+    See menu Run, Remote Start to verify its IP address.

-    Set to run in non-GUI mode using the "-n" flag:
+    Alternately, to run in non-GUI mode using the "-n" flag:

     <pre>sh jmeter.sh -n -t "/..." -R 192.168.1.2</pre>

     After run, view JMeter's output results file.

+    PROTIP: Several runs are usually necessary to identify the number of virtual users which can be supported on a single machine.
+Configure Master machine with an equitable number of users (for 100 users total on 2 slaves, setup 50 each).

+    The above is based on https://www.youtube.com/watch?v=Ok8Cqc0wipk

 12. Verify app auto-scaling.